 To be precise, the information is divided into various data packets so that these small packets are easily transmitted over the internet.
 They travel through different routes from the sending computers to the receiving computers.
 The speed and traffic in between determine the frequency and quality of the information shared.

-Do you have anything more to add?
+Do you have anything more to add to the process of how data travels across the Internet?
 Please share in your comments below.